 The most common cause of virilization is an enlargement of the hormone-producing portions of the adrenal cortex (adrenal hyperplasia).
 Sometimes the cause is a hormone-producing tumor (adenoma or cancer) in the gland.
 Occasionally, virilization occurs when a cancer outside the adrenal gland produces androgens.
 This cancer is likely to be a tumor of the ovaries, although occasionally overactivity of androgen secretion by the ovaries may occur in later life.
-Athletes who take large amounts of androgens (anabolic steroids—see see Other Drugs of Abuse) to increase their muscle bulk may develop symptoms of virilization.
+Athletes who take large amounts of androgens (anabolic steroids—see Other Drugs of Abuse) to increase their muscle bulk may develop symptoms of virilization.
 Enlargement of the ovaries due to certain types of cysts may cause virilization, but such cases are almost always mild.
-Sometimes, a congential abnormality in an enzyme (a protein) in the adrenal glands can also cause virilization.
-Such an abnormality is often diagnosed in childhood or adolesence and is termed congenital adrenal hyperplasia.
+Sometimes, a congenital abnormality in an enzyme (a protein) in the adrenal glands can also cause virilization.
+Such an abnormality is often diagnosed in childhood or adolescence and is termed congenital adrenal hyperplasia.

 Symptoms depend on the sex and age of the person affected.

 Symptoms of virilization include excess facial and body hair (hirsutism), baldness, acne, deepening of the voice, increased muscularity, and an increased sex drive.
 In women, the uterus shrinks, the clitoris enlarges, the breasts become smaller, and normal menstruation stops.

 In men, the excess adrenal hormones may suppress gonadal function and cause infertility.